keithy/bashaform/README.md

 ## Oracle Cloud

-OCI is accessed though the `oci-cli` tool, which needs to be installed and configured for the tenancy, including ssh identity-files for access.
+OCI is accessed though the `oci-cli` tool, which needs to be installed separately and configured for the tenancy, including ssh identity-files for access.

+ Since oci-cli is in iself a python application it is preferable to install it via the nix package manager (mac/linux) so that it is fully isolated and independent of other python installations in the OS.

 ```
 oci setup config  # > ~/.oci/config